jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Rune Giant.md

 RacialMods:
 Languages: Common, Giant, Terran
 SQ:
+SpecialAbilities:
+  Command Giant (Su): >
+    A rune giant gains a +4 racial bonus on the save DC of charm or compulsion effects used against giants.
+  Runes (Ex): >
-SpecialAbilities: Command Giant (Su) A rune giant gains a +4 racial bonus on the save DC of charm or compulsion effects used against giants.
-Runes (Ex) As a free action, whenever a rune giant uses its spark shower or spell-like abilities, it can cause the runes on its body to flash with light.
+    As a free action, whenever a rune giant uses its spark shower or spell-like abilities, it can cause the runes on its body to flash with light.
 All creatures within 10 feet of the giant must make a DC 24 Fortitude save or be blinded for 1 round.
 The saving throw is Charisma-based.
+  Spark Shower (Su): >
-Spark Shower (Su) As a standard action, a rune giant can cause a shower of sparks to erupt out of one of the runes on its body.
+    As a standard action, a rune giant can cause a shower of sparks to erupt out of one of the runes on its body.
 These sparks function as a breath weapon (30-ft.  cone; 10d6 fire and 10d6 electricity damage; Reflex DC 29 half; usable once every 1d4 rounds).
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: